 and let’s see the result:

-There are many other scripts available at Vim’s script page worth trying as well.
+There are many other scripts available on Vim’s script page worth trying as well.